TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

    .. method:: remove_section(section)

-      Remove the specified *section* from the configuration.
+      Remove the specified *section* kutoka the configuration.
 If the section in fact existed, return ``True``.
 Otherwise return ``False``.